 Retirement Plan Summary Plan Description

-Any regular employee scheduled to work half-time or more (18.75 or more hours per week) and is at least age 24 may participate in the Northwestern University Retirement Plan starting the 1st of the month after their 1 year anniversary month.
+Any benefits eligible employee scheduled to work half-time or more (18.75 or more hours per week) and is at least age 24 may participate in the Northwestern University Retirement Plan starting the 1st of the month after their 1 year anniversary month.
 This allows the following pre-tax contribution types:

 - Unmatched Plan: 5% of eligible earnings; funded entirely by Northwestern University

 - Matched Plan: 1%-5% of eligible earnings; Northwestern University matches employee contributions

 - If contributing 5% in Matched contributions, then Supplemental contributions into the Voluntary Savings Plan are allowed as a percentage of eligible earnings or flat dollar amount; entirely funded by the employee

 Any employee not eligible to participate in the Northwestern University Retirement Plan may participate in the Voluntary Savings Plan starting the 1st of the month after his or her date of hire.

 - Voluntary Plan: Percentage of eligible earnings; entirely funded by the employee

 - Your 403(b) retirement contributions are calculated by using your base salary including any eligible earnings (contact the Payroll Department regarding earnings that are pensionable).

 IRS Contribution Limits